After We Collided (novel): Plot

 After Tessa found out that Hardin played with her feelings, she leaves him and focuses on school and her life.
-She resorted her relationship with her mother Carol and ex-boyfriend Noah.
+She restored her relationship with her mother Carol and ex-boyfriend Noah.
 She even gets a job at VP (Vance Publishing in the first book).
 Life started being good for Tessa and her new colleague Trevor falls in love with her.

-Hardin, on the other hand, is furious and sad at his friends especially Molly because she destroyed his first ever relationship with a girl who liked him.
+Hardin, on the other hand, is furious and sad at his friends, especially Molly, because she destroyed his first-ever relationship with a girl who liked him.
 He is determined to change himself.
 He fixes his relationship with his father Ken and accepted Landon as brother and friend.

-A few days later Tessa, Trevor, Kimberly, and Vance go to Seattle to celebrate book publishing.
+A few days later Tessa, Trevor, Kimberly, and Vance go to Seattle to celebrate book publishing at a club.
 Tessa gets drunk and started dancing, accidentally kissing a stranger because she imagined him to be Hardin.
+She later drunk calls him about it and he drives all the way to Seattle to see her.

-Hardin finds Tessa and Trevor in a hotel room and gets mad, later he and Tessa make love.
+Trevor shows up to Tessa's hotel room after they accidentally switched phones in the car ride back from the club.
+Shortly after Trevor walks into her hotel room, Hardin arrives banging on the door where he finds Tessa and Trevor.
+After Hardin tries to fight Trevor, Tessa tells Trevor to leave so she can calm Hardin down.
+Hardin asks her if she's slept with him and after she responds no he proceeds to ask her if she wanted to.
+Tessa plays on his feels for her in response and seduces Hardin to sleep with her.
+After trying to deny her, he and Tessa make love.
+He tells her he loves her repeatedly and she drunkenly shushes him until she falls asleep.

 The next morning, Tessa and Hardin argue about the incident the previous night.
-Before leaving the hotel room, Hardin tells her that he was sleeping with Molly.
-Tessa in rage throws objects at him.
+Hardin tries to get them to talk about the state of their relationship when Tessa says there is no relationship with them anymore and calls the previous night a mistake.
+She tries to say that Hardin should've never came and should've told her "no" which Hardin responds by repeating all things she way saying to him the night before.
+Embarrassed, Tessa tells Hardin to get out of her hotel room.
+Before he storms out, Hardin lies and says that he was sleeping with Molly while she kissed the stranger in the club.

 At work, Tessa is talking to Trevor, and he asks her if she loves Hardin.
 Tessa tells him, yes but they are apart because of personal issues.

 Three months after her work at VP Tessa pays a visit to her mother.
 Tessa tells her that she temporarily broke up with Hardin because he started having anger issues.
-Carol is delighted about the news, but Tessa said that she will not have any boyfriend from now on, Carol agrees and before Tessa leaves, she says to her mother that she loves her.
+Carol is delighted about the news, but Tessa said that she will not have any boyfriend from now on.
+Carol agrees and before Tessa leaves, she says to her mother that she loves her.